The Eagle (poem): Analysis

 Due to its title, the poem is generally considered an incomplete piece of work.
 However, some literary critics believe that the poem is, in fact, complete due to the overall symbolism within the poem.
 Scholars argued that the fragment is a symbol for the eagle due to the eagle "breaking away" from the mountain.
 They say that the fragment is vital to understanding the poem in the way that the mountain depicted is in fact the whole poem and the eagle, being a part of the mountains identity, is a loss when the eagle falls.
 The uncertainty of the poem being complete or incomplete reinforces the open ended question of what happens to the eagle at the end of the poem.

 Another theory surrounding the poem is that the eagle represents Christians.
-The Eagle was written in 1851, the same year the Ecclesiastical Titles Act of 1851 was passed in England making it a criminal offense for anyone outside the Church of England to use any episcopal title.
+The Eagle was written in 1851, the same year the Ecclesiastical Titles Act 1851 was passed in England making it a criminal offense for anyone outside the Church of England to use any episcopal title.
 Tennyson may have written the poem to represent how Catholics were strong and could separate themselves from the English government.
 "He clasps the crag with crooked hands" could represent how the eagle, or Catholics, held onto what they once had, the support of the government.
 "Close to the sun in lonely lands" could represent how Catholics were made to be illegal and were alone.
 "The wrinkled sea beneath him crawls; He watches from his mountain walls" shows how the government needed Catholics, based on Tennyson's writing.
 The English government suffered and "crawls" and the Catholics stand there watching this collapse happen.
 "Like a thunderbolt he falls" represents how the eagle, or Catholics, needs to stay strong and separate themselves from the beliefs of the English government.